 Driving car rental cost reduction

-FCM had managed the travel programme for our client - a world leader in electronic optical equipment and analytical instrumentation for high-end scientific and industrial research and development - for more than a decade.
+Our client - a world leader in electronic optical equipment and analytical instrumentation for high-end scientific and industrial research and development - had been working with us for more than a decade.
 With 300 employees in the US, it had been spending around $185,000 on car rentals annually.

 The client wanted to reduce this cost plus achieve better service options by changing to a new vendor and working together, we were able to develop and implement a new car programme that soon gained positive feedback from travellers thanks to improved service and convenience.
 After just five months, lower daily fees and city surcharges had saved our client more than $6,000.